Plantations and farm forestry

 Plantations and farm forestry present an opportunity to increase Australia’s long-term wood supply while contributing significant social, economic and environmental benefits to regional Australia.
-The links from this page will help you find out more about how to get involved in farm forestry and to learn more about Australia's plantations.
+The links from this page will help you find out more about Australia's plantations and how to get involved in farm forestry.

 In parts of Australia, plantations yield up to 14 times more wood per hectare than native forests, largely due to plant selection and breeding, and the use of more intensive management techniques.
 Continued improvement of plantation stock in terms of wood quality, yield and disease resistance is expected in the future.
 Better silvicultural management is another major reason for increased wood yields, ensuring uniform, high-quality and cost-competitive timber products.